White Witch (DC Comics): Powers and abilities

 Mysa Nal was trained by the master magician, Mordru.
 She can cast a variety of magic spells, such as creating force fields, transmuting matter, absorbing energy, and generating dimensional portals, among other feats.
 The only drawback is her memory, plus an additional time-consuming preparation for them, which could take up from minutes to hours.
 As the White Witch, Mysa possesses expertise in occultism.

 Equipment

 As a member of the Legion of Super-Heroes, she is provided her own Legion Flight Ring.
-It allows her to fly in both the vacuum of space and other dangerous environments.
+It allows her to fly and survive in the vacuum of space and other dangerous environments.